skrusche63/spark-insight/README.md

 ## Real-time Insights with Apache Spark

+### Customer Loyalty

+The customer's engagement with a business is reflected by a wide range of events, such as e-commerce orders (or transactions), service calls, social media comments and more.
+All these events are indicate of the customer's loyalty to a certain business.

 ### Association Rule (AR) Mining

 Scala and Apache Spark based implementation of most recent Top-K Association Rule Algorithms as proposed by [Philippe-Fournier Viger](http://www.philippe-fournier-viger.com/).
 Top-K Association Rule Mining overcomes one of the major problems in traditional Association Rule approaches, i.e. tuning the *minimum support* parameter.